MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab2_Create_and_manage_an_Opportunity.md

 18. Select the **Save and Close** button.

-19. **Coho Technologies** should be selected in the lookup record window.
+19. **Coho Technologies - Your Initials** should be selected in the lookup record window.
 Select the **Add** button to finishing adding the competitor.

 20. Select the **Develop** stage on the **Lead to Opportunity** business process flow set both the **Identify Stakeholders** and **Identify Competitors** steps to **Completed**.